-Compensation for online courses is based on course credit load.
-Online courses taught by an Adjunct is paid using the Adjunct Salary Schedule.
+Compensation for Online Courses is based on course credit load.
+Adjunct Online Learning Course Instruction is paid using the Adjunct Salary Schedule.
 Level of compensation is based on the highest degree(s) held by the instructor or the level the instructor is credentialed to teach.
 For load purposes a standard course is three credits.